 Personally I’ve found best way to track your progress is to take regular measurements and pictures rather than relying on the numbers at your feet.
 Muscle weighs more than fat, so you can get disheartened thinking nothing is happening even though things might actually be going in the right direction.
 Plus you don’t always “see” your body change until you look back at images of yourself – so it’s something I really recommend doing.

 Drink shit loads of water – People really underestimate this, thinking it doesn’t actually do anything but it’s so beneficial in aiding weight loss.
-Drinking more and regularly helps to suppress your appetite, aids your body in burning more calories, helps reduce your water retention which can be a big scale tipper.. and helps your and feel fuller for longer.
+Drinking more and regularly helps to suppress your appetite, aids in burning calories and reduces water retention.
+That can be a big scale tipper.

-Apparently drinking 500ml of water 30 minutes prior to eating your 3 main meals helps to DOUBLE your weight loss (over a 12 week period).
+Apparently drinking 500ml of water 30 minutes prior to eating your 3 main meals helps to DOUBLE your weight loss.
 So get chugging!
 I find that when I think I’m hungry, I’m actually just thirsty.
 So I down a glass and the hunger pang tends to go away so it really does help curb your appetite.

-Don’t compare your progress to others – I don’t give a rats if Sandra down the street lost 6kgs in 2 weeks.
-I’m not bothered if Rita from your yoga class lost all her baby weight in a month; how fast or how slowly you lose the weight is not a reflection of the effort you are putting in.
+Don’t compare your progress to others – I don’t care if Sandra down the street lost 6kgs in 2 weeks.
+I’m not bothered if Rita from your yoga class lost all her baby weight in a month.
+How fast or how slowly you lose the weight is not a reflection of the effort you are putting in.
 Every BODY is different and will burn/change/adjust at it’s own pace.
-What works for some doesn’t work for others and to be honest the faster you lose it by doing a crash diet, the faster you’re going to put it back on when it stops.
+What works for some doesn’t work for others.
+And the faster you lose it by crash dieting, the faster you’re going to put it back when you stop.
 I’ve been there myself.

 It’s a gradual process and as cliche as it sounds, it is a lifestyle choice.
-You have to be willing to put in a little bit of time, a little bit of effort and keep that little bit of will power to say no to that extra slice of pizza at the weekend.
-It will all add up and once you incorporate this into your daily life, it’ll just become 2nd nature and you’ll see it all come together when you least expect it.
+You have to be willing to put in a little bit effort and will power to say no. It will add up and once you incorporate this into your daily life, it’ll just become 2nd nature.
+You’ll see the results when you least expect it.